CW3E/MET-tools/Grid-Stat/README.md

  * ANL_MIN       &ndash; first forecast hour to be analyzed for each forecast initial time.
  * ANL_MAX       &ndash; last forecast hour to be analyzed for each forecast initial time.
  * ANL_INT       &ndash; interval of forecast analyses to be performed between ANL_MIN and ANL_MAX, HH format.
- * ACC_INT       &ndash; the accumulation interval to compute precipitation over.
+ * ACC_INT       &ndash; the accumulation interval to compute precipitation over in hours (values other than 24 pending testing).
  * IN_CYC_DIR    &ndash; the root directory of ISO style directories for input files organizing forecast initial valid times.
  * OUT_CYC_DIR   &ndash; the root directory of ISO style directories for output files organizing forecast initial valid times.
  * RGRD          &ndash; TRUE or FALSE, whether to regrid the native WRF domain to a generic MET compatible grid.